0x1d00ffff/0xbtc-discord-price-bot/README.md

    to explicitly check for this.

 ##### Todo:
+ - at boot the !status commands shows all exchanges as OK. it should show "not yet updated" until the first update is done
+ - modify background_update so that it updates all exchanges independently, that way a single slow api call does not delay others
+ - add a timeout on background_update so >30 second updates are logged and cancelled
  - add resfinex (link)[https://docs.resfinex.com/guide/rest.html]
  - add exponential backoff to `_update()` of the the APIs so things like rate limiting are handled automatically.
 This would probably require modification